-More people than ever before will watch this year's Olympic Games in Munich.
+Background: More people than ever before will watch this year's Olympic Games in Munich.
 A massive communications system has been installed in the city to provide television coverage for an international audience that could number a thousand million people.

 Pictures of sporting events as they happen will be relayed from a hundred cameras, strategically placed in the various stadiums and arenas.
 They'll be transmitted from a 285-metre television tower which already dominates the Munich skyline.
 Television pictures will also be beamed simultaneously to two Earth satellites - one over the Pacific, the other over the Indian Ocean.